The Truth About "Chin Acne" In Women

 Although many people believe that adult female acne affects the chin most often, studies show acne affects the chin, cheeks, and jaw.
 In fact, the evidence shows that acne presents on the cheeks and jaw area even more frequently than on the chin.

-The reason people tend to mention "chin acne" when it comes to women is probably because when we look straight at ourselves in the mirror, the chin area is simply more noticeable than the cheeks or jaw.
+The reason women tend to mention "chin acne" is probably because when we look straight at ourselves in the mirror, the chin area is simply more noticeable than the cheeks or jaw.

 - Where Adult Female Acne Tends to Occur: the U-zone